Jim Perchard

 James Leslie Perchard (born 1957 in Jersey) is a former politician who was elected as Senator in the States of Jersey in the 2005 election.

 Perchard was educated at Trinity Primary School, Trinity and De La Salle College.

 In 2005 he retired from his farming business before entering politics.
 Before entering politics he held the positions of Chairman of the Jersey Young Farmers' Club, President of the Countrymen's Club, and Vice President of the Jersey Farmers' Union.
-He served as Assistant Minister and Minister for Health and Social Services from 2008–2009.
+He served as Assistant Minister and Minister for Health and Social Services from 2008 to 2009.